Polymerisation inhibitor: True inhibitors

-Radical polymerisation of unsaturated monomers is generally propagated by C-radicals.
-These can be effectively terminated by combining with other radicals to form neutral species and many true inhibitors operate through this mechanism.
-In the simplest example oxygen can be used as it exists naturally in its triplet state (i.e. it is a diradical).
-This is referred to as air inhibition and is a diffusion-controlled reaction with rates typically in the order of 10^{7}–10^{9} mol^{−1} s^{−1}, the resulting peroxy radicals (ROO•) are less reactive towards polymerisation.
-However air stabilisation is not suitable for monomers with which it can form explosive peroxides, such as vinyl chloride.
-Other stable radicals include TEMPO and TEMPOL, which are exceedingly effective radical scavengers.
-Certain compounds marketed as true inhibitors, such as p-phenylenediamines, phenothiazine and hydroxylamines like HPHA and DEHA, are also thought to react through the intermediary of aminoxyl radicals.
-Not all inhibitors are radicals however, with quinones and quinone methides being important examples.
+Radical polymerisation of unsaturated monomers is generally propagated by radicals located on carbon atoms.
+These can be effectively terminated by combining them with other radicals to form neutral species (chain termination).
+Most true inhibitors operate through this mechanism.
+In the simplest example, oxygen can be used as it exists naturally in its triplet state (i.e. it is a diradical).
+This is referred to as air-inhibition or oxygen-inhibition, it is a diffusion-controlled reaction with rates typically in the order of 10^{7}–10^{9} mol^{−1} s^{−1}, the resulting peroxy radicals (ROO•) are less reactive towards polymerisation.
+Oxygen can also be necessary to activate or regenerate certain types of inhibitors such as p-phenylenediamines, and hydroxylamines like HPHA and DEHA, which are thought to react through the intermediary of aminoxyl radicals.

+Air stabilisation is not suitable for monomers with which it can form explosive organic peroxides; such as vinyl chloride and acrylates.
+For these other stable radicals must be used, examples include TEMPO, TEMPOL, and phenothiazine which are exceedingly effective radical scavengers.
+Not all inhibitors are radicals, with quinones and quinone methides being important examples.